I believe you must change hearts, change minds, and change behavior to achieve transformation.

 - Award-winning Author

-- Black feminist author and speaker
+- Black feminist author

 - Black Feminist Archive founder